5 Two-Ingredient Recipes Kids Will Love (They're Healthy, Too!)

 You might have heard of “nice cream,” aka ice cream made out of frozen bananas.
 Nice cream is a delicious and dairy-free alternative to regular ice cream, and makes good use of spotted bananas you have sitting around.
 Take it one step further with the classic combination of peanut butter and banana to make this creamy and healthy treat.
-Slice up 4 bananas and freeze in advance—it should take about 2 hours if you lay them out in a single layer.
+Slice up four bananas and freeze in advance—it should take about two hours if you lay them out in a single layer.
 Toss the frozen slices into a powerful blender or a food processor and blend until creamy.
 You might have to stop a few times and scrape down the sides to really get that silky, ice cream texture.
 Once the bananas are smooth, add in 2 tablespoons of creamy peanut butter and blend to mix in.
 And voila!
 You have peanut butter nice cream.
-No one will guess this dessert has 2 ingredients and no added sugar.
+No one will guess this dessert has two ingredients and no added sugar.

 Slow Cooker Enchilada Chicken

-Date & Oat Energy Bars
+Date and Oat Energy Bars

 Pre-packaged bars are certainly convenient to take on the road, pack in lunches, and grab-on-the-go, but if you buy them frequently it can get pricey.
 Not to mention the long list of mystery ingredients in some brands.
-Luckily it couldn’t be easier to make your own 2-ingredient, no-bake energy bars.
+Luckily, it couldn’t be easier to make your own two-ingredient, no-bake energy bars.
 All you need are caramel-y medjool dates and quick-cook oats.
-Soak 1 cup of pitted dates in enough warm water to cover for a few hours, until the dates are soft.
+Soak one cup of pitted dates in enough warm water to cover for a few hours, until the dates are soft.
 In your food processor, pulse the dates and the water you soaked them in until you have a thick paste, adding more water if necessary.
 Start by adding half a cup of the oats and continue processing, adding more oats as you go until you have a thick dough that pulls away from the sides of the food processor.
 Press the mixture into a baking dish lined with parchment paper and chill in the refrigerator for an hour or so, then remove and cut in whatever sized slices you prefer.
 These keep best in the fridge, but they won’t last long!